kiskey/stremio-ai-search/README.md

 - "Series to binge when sick in bed"
 - "Films that are better on second viewing"
 - "Movies to watch when you're home alone"
+- "Films to inspire a career change"
+- "Movies that pair well with specific foods"

 ### Unconventional Parameters